smithy-lang/smithy/docs/source/spec/core/traits.rst

         namespace, ``smithy.api``.
 Conflict shape IDs MAY reference unknown trait shapes that are not defined in the model.
     * - structurallyExclusive
-      - boolean
+      - string
-      - Requires that only a single member of a structure can be marked with the trait.
+      - One of "member" or "target".
+When set to "member", only a single member of a structure can be marked with the trait.
+When set to "target", only a single member of a structure can target a shape marked with this trait.

 The following example defines two custom traits: ``beta`` and ``structuredTrait``: